-I just never understood

-How a man who died for good

-Could not have a day that would

-Be set aside for his recognition Because it should never be

-Just because some cannot see

-The dream as clear as he

-that they should make it become an illusion

-And we all know everything

-That he stood for time will bring

-For in peace our hearts will sing

-Thanks to Martin Luther King

-Happy birthday

-Happy birthday.
+I just never understood How a man who died for good Could not have a day that would Be set aside for his recognition Because it should never be Just because some cannot see The dream as clear as he that they should make it become an illusion And we all know everything That he stood for time will bring For in peace our hearts will sing Thanks to Martin Luther King Happy birthday to you Happy birthday to you Happy birthday Happy birthday to you Happy birthday to you Happy birthday.
 Happy birthday to you!

+CunterPounch 20.01.2020